 Distinguished Contribution Prize

-Our Distinguished Contribution Prize recognises contribution to the promotion of excellence in the discipline of International Studies over a substantial period of time.
-To be considered for this prize you need to have made a contribution of demonstrable distinction to the intellectual development and the leadership of the discipline, including through formal leadership roles within and beyond your own university, with a record of achievement that is recognised as having added considerable prestige to International Studies in the UK and beyond.
+Our Distinguished Contribution Prize recognises sustained contributions to the promotion of excellence in the discipline of International Studies over the course of a career.
+Any nominee for this prize should have, at a minimum, contributed of demonstrable distinction to the intellectual development and leadership of the discipline in the United Kingdom.
+This could encompass contributions to teaching innovation, research, impact/engagement, mentoring/support, and formal leadership and/or administrative roles within and beyond their own institution.
+Overall, the recipient of our Distinguished Contribution Prize should have a rounded record of achievement recognised within the International Studies community in the UK and potentially beyond.
+They will have made a positive difference within their institution and within the discipline.

 The selection process

-A selection panel is formed and chaired by our Honorary President, reporting to the Executive Committee.
-The panel takes soundings across the discipline and makes a recommendation to the Executive Committee.
-We reserve the right not to give the award in any given year.
+A selection panel is formed and chaired by the BISA Chair.
+Panel membership will be comprised of four judges who are representative of BISA’s membership.
+The panel will assess nominations based on the criteria noted above and make a recommendation to our Executive Committee.
+We reserve the right not to give the award in any given year or to confer more than one.

 Past recipients